ClearVision/ClearVision-v6/README.md

 ## Building from source

-In order build the theme from source, you can simply run `npm install` to install all missing dependencies, and `npm run build` to compile the theme into the `/public` folder.
+To build the theme from the source, you can simply run `npm install` to install all missing dependencies and `npm run build` to compile the theme into the `/public` folder.

 ### Dependencies